What’s In YOUR Emergency Essentials Car Kit?

 Even when you don’t drive far, you should make it a practice to have emergency gear with you at all times.
 There are a variety of reasons you might be stranded with only what you have in your car:

-e to a mudslide. - An accident: Sometimes accidents occur, and help is not available immediately.
+- An accident: Sometimes accidents occur, and help is not available immediately.
 After an accident, this man kept his family safe for days in the frigid wilderness until Search & Rescue found them.
 This 83-year-old woman used her ingenuity to survive an accident that left her trapped in her car for days before a passerby spotted her vehicle, half-hidden in the foliage.

-- A breakdown: You can’t predict when something will happen to make your vehicle undrivable.
-If you aren’t on a well traveled road, it may be a while until help arrives, especially if you have no cell signal.
+- A breakdown: You can't predict when something will happen to make your vehicle undrivable.
+If you aren't on a well-traveled road, it may be a while until help arrives, especially if you have no cell signal.

 - A fast bug-out: In some emergencies, seconds count.
 For example, if you live in a wildfire-prone area, you might have to race out the door with nothing but the clothes on your back.
 Having some supplies in your vehicle will help you to be sure you have the bare essentials covered.

 - Getting stranded on a highway: There are numerous reasons you might find yourself stranded on a highway with no way to get out of the gridlock.
-A few years back, a freak snowstorm in Georgia left hundreds trapped in the cars overnight, and more than a thousand motorists in Louisiana faced the same issue when a flood occurred.
-It doesn’t matter if you personally could handle the event causing the gridlock.
-If the traffic isn’t moving, neither are you.
+A few years back, a freak snowstorm in Georgia left hundreds trapped in their cars overnight, and more than a thousand motorists in Louisiana faced the same issue when a flood occurred.
+It doesn't matter if you personally could handle the event causing the gridlock.
+If the traffic isn't moving, neither are you.

 These are just a few reasons and examples of why you need an emergency essentials car kit.
 Are you convinced?
 Good!
 Keep reading.